-Examples of past research projects include: The Importance of Minority Language in Constructing Regional Identity; Elementary Education and Construction of Gender Roles; Adult Education and Second Language Acquisition – the case study of the Università per la Terza Età; and The Study of “Otherness” – an archaeological investigation of ancient sculpture and myth.
+Examples of past research projects include: The Importance of Minority Language in Constructing Regional Identity; Elementary Education and Construction of Gender Roles; Bioethics and Medical Ethics in Italian Healthcare, Adult Education and Second Language Acquisition – the case study of the Università per la Terza Età; and The Study of “Otherness” – an archaeological investigation of ancient sculpture and myth.

 Students accepted into the Honors Program should exhibit maturity, responsibility, and an interest in work that will challenge them to move beyond the standard levels of academic inquiry in pursuit of a richer study abroad experience.
 Students should have a minimum GPA of 3.4 and provide a letter of recommendation.
 Prospective Honors students should also indicate their interest on all application forms.